Johnbalogun/Security-Analyst-Lab/README.md

 <br />

-Inputted VM IP Adress into Nessus :  <br/>
+Inputted VM IP Address into Nessus :  <br/>
 <img src="https://imgur.com/jCNzNJS.png" height="80%" width="80%" alt=""/>
 <br /> Once the IP address for the VM was been established I then entered it into Nessus (which was already installed and set up at this stage).
 Logged in and created a new scan.
 Pasted the VM IP Address into the “target box” to do a light manual port scan just to verify the scanner is connecting to the VM.
 I then Configured the VM to accept authenticated scans.
 <br />